Maternity and Parental Leave in Oman

 - Maternity leave: Female workers are entitled to 98 days (14 weeks) of paid maternity leave under the Social Protection Law.

-- Payment: Maternity benefits are paid through the Social Protection Fund for Omani women.
-Expatriate women receive at least 50 days at full pay under the Labour Law.
+- Payment source: For Omani women, maternity benefits are paid through the Social Protection Fund (SPF).
+Expatriate women receive at least 50 days at full pay from the employer under the Labour Law.

 - Nursing breaks: After returning to work, mothers are entitled to 1 hour per day for nursing for up to 2 years after birth.